nomad-coe/nomad/docs/developers.md

 ## Getting started

 ### Clone the sources
 If not already done, you should clone nomad.
+Note that the access protocols for NOMAD repository is restricted to only using SSH, and it is necessary to activate the ssh key in your gitlab account (see [here](https://docs.gitlab.com/ee/ssh/)).
 To clone the main NOMAD repository:
 ```
 git clone git@gitlab.mpcdf.mpg.de:nomad-lab/nomad-FAIR.git nomad
 cd nomad